w3c/wai-tutorials/source/images/decorative.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** If the purpose of this image was to identify a plant, or convey other information , rather than only to improve the look of the page, it should probably be treated as [informative](informative.html).
+**Note:** If the purpose of this image was to identify a plant or convey other information, rather than to just improve the look of the page, it should probably be treated as [informative](informative.html).
 The purpose for using the image needs to be determined by the author.